paddelcourt/berlin_airport_datapipeline_project/README.md

 Note: You will need to recreate the pipeplines and schedules on the cloud.

-### Pyspark
+### Spark

-Alternatively, as shown in Option B, included in the repo is also the file   `berlin_airport_pyspark_dataproc.py` which is the Pyspark file used to transform and combine the two datasets.
+Alternatively, as shown in Option A, included in the repo is also the file   `berlin_airport_pyspark_dataproc.py` which is the Pyspark file used to transform and combine the two datasets.
 The correct GCS bucket name of the data and the Python file will need to be filled in `spark.conf.set('temporaryGcsBucket', "dataproc bucket")`.
+Both Mage and Spark here aim to achieve the same task which is to transform the arrivals and departures data and then union them together into a combined table.

-Please follow this video tutorial to understand how to set up a Dataproc Cluster and how to run the file.
+Please follow [this video tutorial](https://www.youtube.com/watch?v=osAiAYahvh8&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=66&ab_channel=DataTalksClub%E2%AC%9B) to understand how to set up a Dataproc Cluster and how to run the file.
+You can use the python file in the repository as opposed to the one in the tutorial for the project.
 Note that running a cluster can be prohibitevly expensive and doesn't make too much sense for a small scale project like this, but for educational purposes this could be useful to learn.

 # Contributions and Gratitude